tangym27/crabby/README.md

 - Need to include your IP address in networking.h for the clients to connect properly
 - Instead of the server maintaining one deck, the clients each have their own deck.
 - The person who just played does not get to see the message of the next player.
+- Players on the same team recieve different secret message types.
+(This is because the types should be determined by the server and then communicated to the clients, rather than the clients determining them individually.)